“Museums of art will not make a country an art country. But where there is the art spirit, there will be precious works to fill museums.”

 I would love to help you make that internal transformation.
 If you have the same passion for seeking beauty(and I think you do, if you’re still with me here), let’s make it happen.
 You will be so much more comfortable in the way you express yourself.
 It all comes from the same place deep within both of us.

 The power of having one image communicate what you want to express is magical.
 Do you see that as well?
-I have had an ongoing love affair with oil painting that I want to share with the world, and with you.
+I have had an ongoing love affair with art creation that I want to share with the world, and with you.

 I want to challenge you to think of your art as more than something pretty to decorate walls.
 I want you to just try to think of it as an exploration of your own beauty.